gridengine/gridengine/doc/README-Autoinstall.txt

    The template files looks like this:

       #-------------------------------------------------
       # SGE default configuration file
       #-------------------------------------------------

+      # Use always fully qualified pathnames, please

       # SGE_ROOT Path, this is basic information
+      #(mandatory for qmaster and execd installation)
       SGE_ROOT="Please enter path"

       # SGE_QMASTER_PORT is used by qmaster for communication
+      # Please enter the port in this way: 1300
+      # Please do not this: 1300/tcp
+      #(mandatory for qmaster installation)
       SGE_QMASTER_PORT="Please enter port"

       # SGE_EXECD_PORT is used by execd for communication
+      # Please enter the port in this way: 1300
+      # Please do not this: 1300/tcp
+      #(mandatory for qmaster installation)
       SGE_EXECD_PORT="Please enter port"

       # CELL_NAME, will be a dir in SGE_ROOT, contains the common dir
+      # Please enter only the name of the cell.
+No path, please
+      #(mandatory for qmaster and execd installation)
       CELL_NAME="default"

+      # ADMIN_USER, if you want to use a different admin user than the owner,
+      # of SGE_ROOT, you have to enter the user name, here
+      # Leaving this blank, the owner of the SGE_ROOT dir will be used as admin user
+      ADMIN_USER=""

       # The dir, where qmaster spools this parts, which are not spooled by DB
+      #(mandatory for qmaster installation)
       QMASTER_SPOOL_DIR="Please, enter spooldir"

       # The dir, where the execd spools (active jobs)
+      # This entry is needed, even if your are going to use
+      # berkeley db spooling.
+Only cluster configuration and jobs will
+      # be spooled in the database.
+The execution daemon still needs a spool
+      # directory
+      #(mandatory for qmaster installation)
       EXECD_SPOOL_DIR="Please, enter spooldir"

-# The dir, where the execd spools (local configuration)
-EXECD_SPOOL_DIR_LOCAL="Please, enter spooldir"
+      # For monitoring and accounting of jobs, every job will get
+      # unique GID.
+So you have to enter a free GID Range, which
+      # is assigned to each job running on a machine.
+      # If you want to run 100 Jobs at the same time on one host you
+      # have to enter a GID-Range like that: 16000-16100
+      #(mandatory for qmaster installation)
+      GID_RANGE="Please, enter GID range"

       # If SGE is compiled with -spool-dynamic, you have to enter here, which
       # spooling method should be used. (classic or berkeleydb)
+      #(mandatory for qmaster installation)
       SPOOLING_METHOD="berkeleydb"

       # Name of the Server, where the Spooling DB is running on
+      # if spooling methode is berkeleydb, it must be "none", when
+      # using no spooling server and it must containe the servername
+      # if a server should be used.
+In case of "classic" spooling,
+      # can be left out
       DB_SPOOLING_SERVER="none"

       # The dir, where the DB spools
+      # If berkeley db spooling is used, it must contain the path to
+      # the spooling db.
+Please enter the full path. (eg. /tmp/data/spooldb)
+      # Remember, this directory must be local on the qmaster host or on the
+      # Berkeley DB Server host.
+No NSF mount, please
       DB_SPOOLING_DIR="spooldb"

+      # A List of Host which should become admin hosts
+      # If you do not enter any host here, you have to add all of your hosts
+      # by hand, after the installation.
+The autoinstallation works without
+      # any entry
+      ADMIN_HOST_LIST="host1 host2 host3 host4"

+      # A List of Host which should become submit hosts
+      # If you do not enter any host here, you have to add all of your hosts
+      # by hand, after the installation.
+The autoinstallation works without
+      # any entry
+      SUBMIT_HOST_LIST="host1 host2 host3 host4"

+      # A List of Host which should become exec hosts
+      # If you do not enter any host here, you have to add all of your hosts
+      # by hand, after the installation.
+The autoinstallation works without
+      # any entry
+      # (mandatory for execution host installation)
+      EXEC_HOST_LIST="host1 host2 host3 host4"

+      # The dir, where the execd spools (local configuration)
+      # If you want configure your execution daemons to spool in
+      # a local directory, you have to enter this directory here.
+      # If you do not want to configure a local execution host spool directory
+      # please leave this empty
+      EXECD_SPOOL_DIR_LOCAL="Please, enter spooldir"

-# If true, the domain names will be ignored, during the hostname resolving
+      # If true, the domainnames will be ignored, during the hostname resolving
+      # if false, the fully qualified domain name will be used for name resolving
       HOSTNAME_RESOLVING="true"

       # Shell, which should be used for remote installation (rsh/ssh)
+      # This is only supported, if your hosts and rshd/sshd is configured,
+      # not to ask for a password, or promting any message.
       SHELL_NAME="ssh"

       # Enter your default domain, if you are using /etc/hosts or NIS configuration
       DEFAULT_DOMAIN="none"

-# I don't know any description at the moment (eg. 16000-16100)
-GID_RANGE="Please, enter GID range"

-# If a job stops, fails, finish, you can send a mail to this address
+      # If a job stops, fails, finnish, you can send a mail to this adress
       ADMIN_MAIL="none"

       # If true, the rc scripts (sgemaster, sgeexecd, sgebdb) will be added,
-# to start automatically during boot time
+      # to start automatically during boottime
       ADD_TO_RC="false"

       #If this is "true" the file permissions of executables will be set to 755
-#and of ordinary file to 644.
+      #and of ordenary file to 644.
       SET_FILE_PERMS="true"

-# This option is not fully implemented, yet.
+      # This option is not implemented, yet.
-# When a exec host should be un-installed, the running jobs will be rescheduled
+      # When a exechost should be uninstalled, the running jobs will be rescheduled
       RESCHEDULE_JOBS="wait"

       # Enter a one of the three distributed scheduler tuning configuration sets
       # (1=normal, 2=high, 3=max)
       SCHEDD_CONF="1"

-# A List of Host which should become admin hosts
-ADMIN_HOST_LIST="host1 host2 host3 host4"

-# A List of Host which should become submit hosts
-SUBMIT_HOST_LIST="host1 host2 host3 host4"

-# A List of Host which should become exec hosts
-EXEC_HOST_LIST="host1 host2 host3 host4"

       # The name of the shadow host.
 This host must have read/write permission
       # to the qmaster spool directory
+      # If you want to setup a shadow host, you must enter the servername
+      # (mandatory for shadowhost installation)
       SHADOW_HOST="hostname"

       # Remove this execution hosts in automatic mode
+      # (mandatory for unistallation of execution hosts)
       EXEC_HOST_LIST_RM="host1 host2 host3 host4"

+      # This option is used for startup script removing.
+      # If true, all rc startup scripts will be removed during
+      # automatic deinstallation.
+If false, the scripts won't
+      # be touched.
+      # (mandatory for unistallation of execution/qmaster hosts)
+      REMOVE_RC="false"

    After writing a valid configuration file you can start the installation